csells/go_router/README.md

   context.goNamed('person', {'fid': fid, 'pid': pid});
 ```

-The `goNamed` function will look up the route by name, contruct the URI for you
+The `goNamed` function will look up the route by name in a case insensitive way,
-and fill in the params as appropriate.
-If you miss a param, you'll get an error
+contruct the URI for you and fill in the params as appropriate.
+If you miss a
-and if you pass any extra params, they'll be passed as query parameters.
+param, you'll get an error.
+If you pass any extra params, they'll be passed as
+query parameters.

 # Async Data
 Sometimes you'll want to load data asynchronously and you'll need to wait for